 Tools for creating artwork:

 Your artwork should reflect the theme and tone of your show.
 A true crime podcast needs a very different visual identity than a comedy podcast.
 Take time to get this right — it's a key part of your podcast's brand.
+For a deeper look at visual identity, colors, typography, and audio branding, read our complete podcast branding guide.

 Getting your podcast listed in directories is crucial for discoverability.
 Directories are like search engines for podcasts — they make it easy for millions of potential listeners to find and subscribe to your show.